You’ve got a strategy, you’ve made some videos, now what?

 It’s time to share your creations with the world.

 In general, the more places you share your video, the better.
-However, there’s no point in distributing video in locations your target prospect would never visit.
-You’ll want to be strategic and selective, and always measure your results.
+However, there’s no point in distributing video in locations your target prospects would never visit.
+Be strategic and selective, and always measure your results.
+And, once you’ve figured out what works, don’t forget to include it in your video marketing strategy.

 Video distribution is much easier if you get organized first.
 Drop all of your team’s videos into a video library and organize them around topics that matter to your business, such as vertical, use case, or persona.
 This way, you’ll be able to find a relevant video to launch on each video channel.